2 Easier-to-Use Chameleon Alternatives to Improve Your Onboarding

 The short answer is yes.

-If you want an onboarding tool that is easy to use, so you can get up and running right away, then Userpilot should be your number one choice.
+If you want a user onboarding tool that is easy to use, so you can get up and running right away, then Userpilot should be your number one choice.

-Appcues: A robust platform for larger enterprise companies
+Chameleon Alternative #2 – Appcues: A platform for larger enterprise companies

 What is Appcues?

-As one of the first onboarding platforms, Appcues has grown steadily into a robust, feature-heavy tool.
+As one of the first user onboarding platforms, Appcues has grown steadily into a robust, feature-heavy tool.

 Appcues also enables you to A/B test your onboarding tools, so you can further refine your flows.